adtork/Lab-Azure-Virtual-Network-Manager/README.md

 #In this section, since we are doing a global Mesh, we will reference EastUS2 region.
 This assumes the previous resources are still created from previous sections in WUS2.
 We are are going to peer the Hub+Spoke in WUS2 from the new Hub+Spoke via EUS2 and global mesh them.

 rg=avnm-lab-microhack
-loc=westus2
 loc2=eastus2 #creating new region for global mesh avnmname=myavnm

 #Create the new Network Manager for Global Mesh.
-Global Mesh requires all VNETs to be in the same net group
+Global Mesh requires all VNETs to be in the same network group
 az network manager group create --name avnmnetgroupglobalmesh \
     --network-manager-name $avnmname \
     --description "Global Mesh Hub+Spoke" \